DongInSong/mini-redis/README.md

     cd mini-redis
     ```

 3. **Configure the Build with CMake**
-   Create a build directory and run CMake.
    The project will automatically find the vcpkg toolchain if you have the `VCPKG_ROOT` environment variable set.
     ```bash
     mkdir build
     cd build